fjsousa/fjsousa.github.io/pages/about.md

 In 2016, I created a personal project using open driving licence pass rates, that contributed to better transparency in an otherwise opaque sector of the Portuguese economy.

-Currently I'm focused primarily in distributed systems and numerical problems.
+Currently, I'm focused primarily in distributed systems and numerical problems.

 Outside of work, I've grappled in Brazilian Jiu-Jitsu on and off for about a decade, having attended 3 competitions in London, winning a 2nd place in one of them.
 After a 10 day meditation retreat in 2018, I've been a regular meditator and I've recently joined London's branch of the Great Debaters Club.